Niobium coaxial cavities with internal quality factors exceeding 1.5 billion for circuit quantum electrodynamics

-Where $F _{e}=t_{\rm ox}S_{e}/\epsilon_{r}$, with $S_{e}$ and $t_{\rm ox}$ being the surface to volume participation ratio of the electric field and surface dielectric thickness respectively. $Q_0=\mu_0\omega_0/R_s S_m$, where $S_m$ is the magnetic surface to volume participation ratio, and $R_s$ is the residual surface resistivity.
+Where $F _{e}=t_{\rm ox}S_{e}/\epsilon_{r}$, with $S_{e}$ and $t_{\rm ox}$ being the surface to volume participation ratio of the electric field and surface dielectric thickness respectively. $Q_0=\mu_0\omega_0/R_s S_m$, where $S_m$ is the magnetic surface to volume participation ratio, and $R_s$ is the residual surface resistivity. $S_{e}$ and $S_{m}$ were determined via Ansys HFSS to be \SI{392}{m^{-1}} and \SI{548}{m^{-1}} respectively.
 The loss tangent product, $F_{e}\tan{(\delta_{TLS})}$ for the H\textsubscript{2}O buffered process ranged from $1.8-5.3\times10^{-10}$ when hermetically sealed within 30 minutes of etch quenching, which is as good or better than state of the art EP etched elliptical cavities prior to additional oxide removal \cite{Romenenko2020}, and $2-4\times$ better than H\textsubscript{3}PO\textsubscript{4} buffered etching.

 To study the long-term oxide evolution and TLS loss, cavity Nb2-4 was etched \SI{100}{\micro \meter} and placed under vacuum within 30 minutes of quenching before being loaded into the refrigerator, versus the same cavity undergoing an identical \SI{150}{\micro \meter} etch and left in a lab dry box, unsealed, for 22 days before being cooled.